sjaakp/yii2-icon/README.md

 ## Using yii2-icon ##

-If everything is set up correctly, you can render FontAwesome icons anywhere in any view.
-To render an icon of the `regular` family, just use something like this:
+If everything is set up correctly, you can render icons anywhere in any view.
+For example, to render an icon of the `regular` family, just use something like this:

     <?= Icon::regular('bicycle') ?>